fieldtrip/website/tutorial/mvpa_light.md

 ## Classification across time ('when')

 Many neuroimaging datasets have a 3-D structure (trials x channels x time).
-Classification across time can help identify at which time point in a trial ('when') discriminative information shows up.
+Classification across time can help identify the time points in a trial *when* discriminative information shows up.
 To this end, classification is performed for each time point separately.
 First, we need to make sure that the time dimension is not averaged out.
 We can set `cfg.avgovertime = 'no'`, but since the default value is `'no'` we can simply omit this parameter.

     cfg = [] ;
     cfg.method      = 'mvpa';